 Pros and Cons of NY Paid Family Leave Discussed at Westchester Forum

-Galef held a forum in Croton-on-Hudson Thursday to discuss the pros and cons of the legislation.
+Galef held a forum in Croton-on-Hudson on Thursday to discuss the pros and cons of the legislation.

 Legislators are still negotiating on the specifics, but intend for a version to be in the budget by April 1.

-The U.S. is one of three countries that dont mandate any kind of paid family leave.
-However, some states like California do mandate?it.
-Employers like Google and Facebook offer paid family leave benefits to retain and attract employees, and encouraging their well-being.
+The U.S. is one of three countries that don’t mandate any kind of paid family leave.
+However, some states, like California, do mandate it.
+Employers like Google and Facebook offer paid family leave benefits to retain and attract employees, and encourage their well-being.

 Here’s how the U.S. ranks in maternity leave alone: